-- [20] From the foregoing factual background, complainant is aggrieved by the conduct of respondent.
-The basis of complainant's claim against respondent is the latter's failure to render financial services in line with the FAIS Act and the General Code, which includes respondent's failure to appropriately advise complainant and disclose the risk involved with the Realcor investment. - [21] Complainant relied wholly on the interest he received from the Realcor investment in that the sum invested represented all of his retirement capital, which he now believes has been lost as a result of following respondent's advice.
+[22] From the foregoing factual background, complainant is aggrieved by the conduct of respondent.
+The basis of complainant's claim against respondent is the latter's failure to render financial services in line with the FAIS Act and the General Code, which includes respondent's failure to appropriately advise complainant and disclose the risk involved with the Realcor investment.